Candyman (2021 film): Music

 The original score soundtrack was composed by Chicago musician Robert Aiki Aubrey Lowe, who used solo compositions based around voice and extended modular synthesis techniques.
 He also used field recordings of Cabrini Green to capture the essence and spirit of the neighborhood and layered it as textural elements on top of the main instruments.
 In January 2022, Variety reported that the film score briefly made the shortlist for the 2022 Academy Awards in the category of Best Original Score; however, it did not make the official final ballot list.
 Phillips Glass' song "Helen's Theme/Music Box" was also reimagined by Lowe as a new interpolation on the soundtrack as well as in one scene and end credits in the film.
 Additionally, Playboi Carti recorded the song H00dByAir in 2021 for the film's soundtrack, revealed in 2024 roughly nine months after the release of the track.

 Release

-Candyman was originally scheduled to be released on June 12, 2020, by Universal Pictures, but due to the COVID-19 pandemic, it was pushed to September 25, 2020, and then again to October 16, 2020, taking the previous release date of Halloween Kills.
+Candyman was originally scheduled to be released by Universal Pictures on June 12, 2020, but due to the COVID-19 pandemic, it was pushed to September 25, 2020, and then again to October 16, 2020, taking the previous release date of Halloween Kills.
 The film was then delayed to August 27, 2021.
 It was released on-demand on September 17, 2021.

 Candyman was released for purchase on digital video on demand with new exclusive early access to bonus material featurette clips including an alternate ending, extended scenes and behind the scenes interviews on streaming platforms such as Vudu, Apple TV, among others on November 2, 2021, and was released on DVD, Blu-ray and 4K UHD digital code release including all bonus material and special features on November 16, 2021.